tbmorrison/snaq-seq/README.md

 IS=300
 VERSION=v1
 ```
-A log file may be obtained using 2>&1 log.txt
+A log file of the SNAQ-Vsoft CLI standard and error outputs may be obtained using:
 ```
-snaq-vsoft.sh <parameters > 2>&1 /path/to/log.txt
+snaq-vsoft.sh <parameters >> /path/to/log.txt 2>&1
 ```

 ## <a name="docker"></a> Docker Container-